sasaeso/SasaArcade/README.md

-Make sure all game files are in the same folder as the launcher.
+Make sure all game files are in the same folder as main.exe.

 ---